Puriney/scRNA.seq.course/05-exprs-qc.md

 ### Library size

-Next we will look at the total number of RNA molecules detected per sample (if we were using read counts rather than UMI counts this would be total reads).
-Wells with few reads/molecules are likely to have been broken or failed to capture a cell, thus should be removed.
+Next we consider the total number of RNA molecules detected per sample (if we were using read counts rather than UMI counts this would be the total number of reads).
+Wells with few reads/molecules are likely to have been broken or failed to capture a cell, and should thus be removed.

 ```r